 Creating DIY devices is complicated, and when dealing with insulin – which in high doses can be very dangerous – any mistakes or miscalculations could have serious outcomes.

 Those who hack their technology can also risk losing any warranty for their devices, preventing them from getting replacements or repairs when required.

 We cannot recommend anyone use open source algorithms to create DIY artificial pancreas systems, or offer advice to those who do.

 What is our interest?

-We are interested in the emerging and rapidly changing landscape of decision support tools to aid people affected by type 1 in managing glucose levels.
+We are interested in the emerging and rapidly changing landscape of decision support tools and ‘artificial pancreas’ systems to aid people affected by type 1 in managing glucose levels.
 This approach to personalised medicine for people with type 1 shows potential and we are exploring where we can add value to this field of research.

 We recently announced our Open Protocol Automated Insulin Delivery Systems Initiative.
 Our aim is to explore how we can support a second technology development pathway for automated insulin delivery systems – the artificial pancreas – in addition to the traditional, proprietary approach of established medical device manufacturers.
 The proprietary approach means that brands can dictate which devices the technology they manufacture can interact with, and prevents those who wish to from personalising their technology to meet their needs.
 Open protocol innovation should open the door to more personalisation of technology, allowing different devices to interact with each other.

 With this new initiative, JDRF will work with the type 1 community, the DIY community, device manufacturers and regulators to support open protocol innovation with new technical, regulatory, and legal safeguards.

 Our goal is to make this approach more accessible to a wider group of people with diabetes, allowing them another option to manage their blood glucose levels better, more safely, and in a way that works best for them.